facelessuser/PyMdown/docs/src/markdown/user-guide/markdown-syntax.md

-# Markdown Syntax {: .doctitle}
+# Markdown Syntax
-Mark Gruber's Markdown syntax.

----

 !!!
 Note "Note"
     This documentation lays out the syntax of Mark Gruber's Markdown specifications.
-It is taken from his [site](http://daringfireball.net/projects/markdown/syntax).
+This is describing general Markdown syntax.
+If you are using extensions, there may be extra or slightly different syntax.
+This guide is taken from Mark Gruber's [site](http://daringfireball.net/projects/markdown/syntax).
 The content and info is his words, but it is here for convenience.

-# Overview {: #overview}
+## Overview {: #overview}

-## Philosophy {: #philosophy}
+### Philosophy {: #philosophy}

 Markdown is intended to be as easy-to-read and easy-to-write as is feasible.